raiane-oliveira/raiane-oliveira/README.md

 ## Hey!
-I'm Raiane Oliveira, a Front-end Developer
+I'm Raiane Oliveira, a Programming student!

-I’m currently working on my final project of the course CS50's Introduction to Computer Science from Harvard University and I'm learning the following languages: HTML, CSS, JavaScript, Python, Flask framework and SQL (with SQLite).
+I'm on the journey to become a front-end and mobile developer.

 <div align="center">
   <a target="_blank" href="https://github.com/raiane-oliveira">